adobe/asset-compute-sdk/README.md

 ### Worker Options (optional)
 Optional parameters to pass into workers

-- disableSourceDownload: Boolean used to disable the source download (defaults to false).
+- `disableSourceDownload`: Boolean used to disable the source download (defaults to false).
-- disableRenditionUpload: Boolean used to disable the rendition upload (defaults to false).
+- `disableRenditionUpload`: Boolean used to disable the rendition upload (defaults to false).

   WARNING: Use this flag only if no rendition should be uploaded.
 This will make the worker activation fail since the asset compute SDK expects a rendition output.

 Disable source download example:

 ```js
 const { worker } = require('@adobe/asset-compute-sdk');